Mitigating Accuracy-Robustness Trade-off via Balanced Multi-Teacher Adversarial Distillation: Introduction

-This journal paper is an extended version of our ECCV paper \cite{zhao2022enhanced}.
-Compared with the conference version, we have made significant improvements and extensions in this version in the following aspects: (1) At the idea level, we discuss the trade-off problem in a more comprehensive view from both teachers and the student, and then point out that the difference in the two teachers' knowledge scales will affect the trade-off between accuracy and robustness (Section \ref{sec:introduction}).
-(2) At the method level, a multiple teacher's knowledge adjustment mechanism named the Entropy-Based Balance algorithm is designed to implement the new idea (Section \ref{subsec:Entropy-Based Balance in MTARD}).
-(3) At the experimental level, we additionally train models on the Tiny-ImageNet dataset and compare our proposed method with more SOTA methods against more advanced attacks.
+This journal paper is an extended version of our ECCV paper (MTARD) \cite{zhao2022enhanced}.
+Compared with the conference version, we have made significant improvements and extensions in this version in the following aspects: (1) At the idea level, we discuss the trade-off problem in a more comprehensive view from both teachers and the student, while the conference version only considers student's view.
+We point out that the difference in two teachers' knowledge scales will affect the trade-off between accuracy and robustness, and should formulate this factor into our method (the first challenge in Section \ref{sec:introduction}).
+(2) {At the method level, a multiple teacher's knowledge adjustment mechanism named the Entropy-Based Balance algorithm is designed, where we first give the definition and metric for the knowledge scale and then present the balancing method (Section \ref{subsec:Entropy-Based Balance in MTARD}). }(3) {At the experimental level, we give a comprehensive comparison between B-MTARD with our conference version MTARD to show the advantage}, and also additionally conduct experiments on the Tiny-ImageNet dataset and compare our B-MTARD with more SOTA methods against more advanced attacks.
 In addition, we give more ablation studies to comprehensively test our method (Section \ref{sec:Experiment}).
-(4) At the writing level, the introduction, related works, methods, and experiments have been rewritten and refined.

-The rest of the paper is organized as follows: We introduce the related work in Section \ref{sec:Related Work}.
-Section \ref{sec:Methodology} proposes our MTARD to enhance both accuracy and robustness.
+The rest of the paper is organized as follows: Related work is given in Section \ref{sec:Related Work}.
+Section \ref{sec:Methodology} introduces the details of our B-MTARD.
 The experiments are conducted in Section \ref{sec:Experiment}, and the conclusion is given in Section \ref{sec:Conclusion}.